 Blue Cross Complete member appeals generally relates to the clinical part of the member's medical coverage.
 Grievances are complaints about other aspects of the member's care.
-Appeals generally relate to the clinical part of a member's medical coverage.
-Grievances are complaints about other non-clinical aspects of your care or service.
 If a member is dissatisfied with his or her practitioner or with Blue Cross Complete, the member has the right to file a confidential grievance at any time.
 The practitioners can also assist members or complete a grievance on behalf of the member.